-Also, develop and tweak your trading methods as much as possible in order to achieve optimum accuracy while utilizing risk management.
+Also, develop and tweak your trading methods as much as possible to achieve optimum accuracy while utilizing good money management strategies.

-Moving on, if an analysis is done correctly, there should be realistic targets for profit taking before opening a trade.
-Respect these set levels and if goes way past that, then so be it.
+If an analysis is done correctly, there should be realistic targets for profit-taking before opening a trade.
+Respect these set levels, and if it goes way past that, then so be it.

-On occasions like that, a trailing stop comes in handy in managing open trades.
+On occasions like that, a trailing stop is handy in managing open trades.
 It simply involves adjusting the stop loss as the price approaches the set take profit.

-There’s a chance if you’re into any financial market you’ve come across this book.
+There’s a chance if you’re into any financial market, you’ve come across this book.
 It was published by a man named Mark Douglas.
-In this book, he didn’t speak on technical analysis or trading strategies.
+He didn’t speak on technical analysis or trading strategies in this book.

-The focus is on trading psychology and he did an astonishing job relaying his message in this book.
-He highlighted that every trader studied multiple trading patterns and behaviours yet some don’t even execute a trade and named this a “psychological gap”.
+The focus is on trading psychology, and he did an astonishing job relaying his message in this book.
+He highlighted that every trader studied multiple trading patterns and behaviors, yet some don’t even execute a trade, he named this a “psychological gap.”

-Prior to this book, Mark Douglas wrote another masterpiece named ‘Disciplined Trader’ which also embodies his focus on trading psychology.
+Before this book, Mark Douglas wrote another masterpiece named ‘Disciplined Trader’, which also embodies his focus on trading psychology.

-One thing is like about this book is how he started off openly speaking about his challenges at the start of his trading career.
+One thing I like about this book is how he started off openly speaking about his challenges at the start of his trading career.

 #2.
 Trading Coach

-The author was overweight and even though he wanted to get back in shape he kept procrastinating about it.
-Eventually, he was diagnosed with diabetes and he has to get on a strict diet to balance his blood sugar level.
+The author was overweight, and even though he wanted to get back in shape, he kept procrastinating about it.
+Eventually, he was diagnosed with diabetes and had to get on a strict diet to balance his blood sugar level.

 He used this situation as a brilliant analogy relating to trading.
-We all set a bunch of rules whether it’s not to trade at certain times of the day, fixed lot sizes, etc. but still go ahead to violate them.
+We all set a bunch of rules, whether it’s not to trade at certain times of the day, fixed lot sizes, etc., but we still go ahead to violate them.

-Furthermore, he went on to describe that attempts to change fail due to a lack of an emotional force.
+Furthermore, he described that attempts to change fail due to a lack of an emotional force.

 #3.
 Market Wizards

-Market Wizards is a unique one amongst trader psychology books.
+Market Wizards is a unique one among trader psychology books.
 It is a compilation of interviews with some of the most successful traders.

-For one, this book places capital preservation over profit-making which a lot of traders fail to recognize.
+For one, this book places capital preservation over profit-making, which many traders fail to recognize.

-Most traders dwell in the forex market and get engulfed in making insane returns in little amounts of time.
+Most traders dwell in the forex market and get engulfed in trying to make insane returns in a short amount of time.

-Another important aspect this book clarifies is learning to admit when a mistake has been made.
-The market simply doesn’t owe it to us to do anything.
+Another essential aspect this book clarifies is learning to admit when a mistake has been made.
+The market simply doesn’t owe us anything.

-The goal as a trader is to ride the trends the market presents to us not predict the direction.
+The goal of a trader is to ride the market’s trends, not predict the direction.

 Also, stopping emotions from leading to losses was spoken on.
 Mark Douglas goes on to point out that individuals should banish certain biases.
 The market should always be analyzed objectively only.

-This is one of the best trader psychology books which was written by Brett N. Steenbarger.
+This is one of the best trader psychology books, which Brett N. Steenbarger wrote.
 He encourages traders to journal trading activities meticulously.

-This way, overall trading performance, and bad practices are realized and corrected.
+This way, overall trading performance and harmful practices are noted and corrected.

 Nevertheless, what stood out for me was how he described trading emotions.
-The truth is, as humans we can’t be numb to certain situations.
+As humans, we can’t be numb to certain situations.

 Instead, channel these emotions to guide you instead of trading them.
 For instance, when a trade is going well than expected, you feel euphoric (on top of the world).